Species at Risk Act (SARA) Consultation, Cooperation and Accommodation Project

 Upcoming Events

-The Centre for Indigenous Environmental Resources (CIER), with financial support from Environment and Climate Change Canada, Canadian Wildlife Service (ECCC-CWS) invite you to join our next Learning Circle on Wednesday, September 18th from 12 – 1:30 pm PT.
+The Centre for Indigenous Environmental Resources (CIER), with financial support from Environment and Climate Change Canada, Canadian Wildlife Service (ECCC-CWS), invites you to join our next online Learning Circle on Monday, May 12 from 12:00 – 1:00 pm Pacific Time.
 CIER’s Learning Circles are an opportunity for Indigenous Nations/organizations and their close partners to share learnings from projects related to species at risk.

 You can register by clicking here or below through Zoom.
 This session is open to anyone in your community or organization interested in attending, so please feel free to share this invitation.